mikehumphrey/Cado-Batch/README.md

-# Cado Evidence Collector
+# Host Evidence Runner (HER)

-A PowerShell script to collect forensic evidence from modern Windows systems (Windows 10, Windows 11, Server 2016+).
-This script modernizes the functionality of the original `collect.bat`.
+A PowerShell-based forensic evidence collector for modern Windows systems (Windows 10, Windows 11, Server 2016+).
+Designed for rapid deployment from USB or network shares in incident response scenarios.

+**Origin:** Derived from the archived Cado-Batch project; independently maintained under Apache 2.0 license.

 ## Release Usage (sysadmin)

-1. Download or copy the latest `Cado-Batch-Collector.zip` (built via `Build-Release.ps1`).
+1. Download or copy the latest `HER-Collector.zip` (built via `Build-Release.ps1`).
-2. Extract to a working folder (e.g., `C:\temp\Cado-Batch` or a USB drive).
+2. Extract to a working folder (e.g., `C:\temp\HER-Collector` or a USB drive).
 3. Run `run-collector.ps1` as Administrator from the extracted root (or use `RUN_COLLECT.bat` if PowerShell execution policy is restrictive).
 4. The script writes output to `source\collected_files` and logs to `source\logs` within that extracted folder.